Citymonstret/LoggBok/README.md

 * PrintStreamLogger: Log to a print stream
 * SplitLogger: Delegate to several different loggers at the same time
 * ThreadedQueueLogger: Asynchronous log delegation

-These loggers are planned:
+* VoidLogger: A logger that screams into the void
 * ColorLogger: Delegate colourful logs
-* VoidLogger: A logger that screams into the void
+* ColorStripper: Delegate logger that strips colours